patrykandpatrick/vico/README.md

 # Vico

-Vico is a chart library for Jetpack Compose and the view system.
+Vico is a light and extensible chart library for Jetpack Compose and the view system.
 It comprises two main modules:

--   `vico.compose` for Jetpack Compose
+-   `vico.compose` (for Jetpack Compose)
--   `vico.view` for views
+-   `vico.view` (for views)

 Vico has a very low number of dependecies, and these two modules don’t depend on each other.
-[How?](#how-is-that)
+[Find out how.](#how-is-that)

 ## A message from the founder

-Vico is quite a unique library for displaying charts, built for Jetpack Compose and good old views.
-Yes, I know that Jetpack Compose is interoperable with views, but that isn’t how Vico works.
+As a library compatible with both Compose and views, Vico is quite unique.
+It doesn’t depend on the interoperability between the two UI systems.

 The shared, main logic resides in the `vico.core` module and depends on the Android SDK.
 It doesn’t know anything about views or Jetpack Compose.
 Likewise, `vico.view` (for views) doesn’t know anything about Jetpack Compose, and `vico.compose` (for Jetpack Compose) doesn’t know anything about views.